hashicorp/packer/website/README.md

 To create a new page with Markdown, create a file ending in `.mdx` in a `content/<subdirectory>`.
 The path in the content directory will be the URL route.
 For example, `content/docs/hello.mdx` will be served from the `/docs/hello` URL.

+> **Important**: Files and directories will only be rendered and published to the website if they are [included in sidebar data](#editing-navigation-sidebars).
+Any file not included in sidebar data will not be rendered or published.

 This file can be standard Markdown and also supports [YAML frontmatter](https://middlemanapp.com/basics/frontmatter/).
 YAML frontmatter is optional, there are defaults for all keys.

 ```yaml